In

 years.
 New at TampaPix--Read about Frank & John F. Cinchett's legacy in Tampa and see 2

-newly discovered photos of John F. Cinchett's last neon sign which is still around today.
+newly discovered photos of John F. Cinchett's last neon sign.

 NEW: